 Does It Matter Who’s on the Property Title?

-Two other important considerations are who holds the mortgage note and whose name is on the property title.
-In most cases, even if the mortgage is only in one spouse’s name, both spouses must consent to selling the home before the bank will release the lien.
+- Mortgage Note: In most cases, even if the mortgage is only in one spouse’s name, both spouses must consent to sell the home before the bank will release the lien.
 The mortgage holder wants to ensure all owners agree to the sale before releasing their secured interest.

-Likewise, if both spouses are listed as co-owners on the title, neither can typically sell without the other signing off, even if one spouse resides elsewhere.
+- Property Title: If both spouses are listed as co-owners on the title, neither can typically sell without the other signing off, even if one spouse resides elsewhere.
 Their legal interest in the property gives them a say over any sale.

 If a home is jointly owned in Minnesota, neither spouse can force the sale without the other’s consent.
 However, a husband could legally partition the property if his wife refuses to sell.